-- get at least 60 minutes of structured physical activity (adult-led activity)
+- they get at least 60 minutes of structured (adult-led) physical activity

-- get at least 60 minutes of unstructured physical activity (free play)
+- they get at least 60 minutes of unstructured (free play) physical activity

-- not be inactive for more than 1 hour at a time (unless sleeping)
+- they not be inactive for more than 1 hour at a time unless sleeping

 It's important to understand what preschoolers can handle.
 They should participate in fun and challenging activities that help build skills and coordination but aren't beyond their abilities.